f1nal3/Juniorgram/Docs/New models explained.md

 ## Base model

-The question was how to hold data if we're not going to have any fields like fields in old models.
+The question was how to hold data if we're not going to have any fields like defined fields in old model system.
 Plus, it's easy to understand that there will be a lot of calls of fields.
 Like situation, when user wants to initialize a field by any incoming data.
 That led my mind to use a container as a data storage.
 I've chosen a map for this purpose, because it's cheaper to use than a vector when user wants to get access to the field.
 Therefore, we need to use a key for the map.
 Using a __size_t__ or __std::string/string_view__ isn't a best option there.
 User must know names of fields, that isn't convinient way.
 So, I've chosen an enum that includes names of fields and at the same time it can be a key for the map.
 Quite simple at the start.
 It's obvious that we're going to have a lot common logic inside models, therefore we need to create a kind of base class that can hold this common logic.